rbuchberger/jekyll_picture_tag/readme.md

 The `default` preset will be used if none is specified.
 A preset name can't contain the `.`, `:`, or `/` characters.

+#### A Note on srcsets, for the bad kids who didn't do the required reading.

+There are 2 srcset formats, one based on providing widths, the other based on providing multipliers.

+Width based srcsets look like this: `srcset="img.jpg 600w, img2.jpg 800w, img3.jpg 1000w"`.
+The
+`(number)w` tells the browser how wide that image file is.
+Browsers are smart, they know their device's pixel ratio, so in combination with the sizes attribute (if given, otherwise it assumes the image will be 100vw) they can select the best-fitting image for the space it will fill on the screen.

+Multiplier based srcsets look like this: `srcset="img.jpg 1x, img2.jpg 1.5x, img3.jpg 3x"`.
+The
+browser is less smart here; it looks at its own device's pixel ratio, compares it to the given multiplier, and picks the closest one.
+It doesn't consider anything else at all.
+Multiplier based srcsets are best used when the image will always be the same size, on all screen sizes.

+To use a width based srcset in a preset, specify a `widths` setting (or don't, for the default), and optionally the `sizes` and `size` settings.

+To use a multiplier based srcset, set `pixel_ratios` and `base_width`.

 * **Markup format**

   *Format:* `markup: (setting)`